 Because the vast majority of UPCs are not medical offices, they can and do violate clients' privacy.
-Traditional medical clinics must follow the privacy, confidentiality, and records security requirements of the Health Insurance Portability and Accountability Act (HIPAA).
-UPCs are not subject to HIPAA and, therefore, are not required to protect clients' private health information.122 On the contrary, many UPCs maintain client records in online databases accessible by third parties outside the UPC.123 The national UPC industry employs these records to amass "digital dossiers" on clients, their doctors, and their loved ones that could be used in pregnancy-related prosecutions.124
+Traditional medical clinics must follow the privacy, confidentiality, and records security requirements of the federal Health Insurance Portability and Accountability Act (HIPAA) and/or state laws.
+UPCs are not subject to HIPAA and are not legally required to protect clients' private health information.242 On the contrary, many UPCs maintain client records in online databases accessible by third parties outside the UPC.243 Even worse, the national UPC industry employs these records to amass "digital dossiers" on clients, their doctors, and their loved ones that could be used in pregnancy-related prosecutions.244

-We must regulate these pregnancy centers.
-The American Medical Association "urges the development of effective oversight for entities offering pregnancy-related health services and counseling."125 The American College of Obstetricians and Gynecologists says that policymakers should hold UPCs "accountable for deceptive practices by, for example, enforcing and strengthening consumer protection laws against false and misleading advertising, investigating the pervasiveness and impact of deceptive practices on patients, and partnering across the public and private sectors to ensure transparency."126
+Our state must regulate UPCs.
+The American Medical Association "urges the development of effective oversight for entities offering pregnancy-related health services and counseling."245 The American College of Obstetricians and Gynecologists says that policymakers should hold UPCs "accountable for deceptive practices by, for example, enforcing and strengthening consumer protection laws against false and misleading advertising, investigating the pervasiveness and impact of deceptive practices on patients, and partnering across the public and private sectors to ensure transparency."246 They are right.